lmweber/lmweber.github.io/pages/research.md

 I am interested in projects that aim to rigorously evaluate and establish statistical practices in the analysis of high-throughput biological data, as well as assisting experimental researchers to access and use suitable computational methods.
 Specific issues that I plan to work more on in the future include:

 - benchmarking of new classes of methods from machine learning
-- data analysis for multi-modal data (e.g., transcriptomic and proteomic data from the same single cells)
+- data analysis for multi-modal data (e.g. transcriptomic and proteomic data from the same single cells)
 - computational workflows (user-friendly, modular)
 - experimental design
-- data preprocessing procedures (e.g., normalization of single-cell data)
+- data preprocessing procedures (e.g. normalization of single-cell data)